India's note withdrawal to improve liquidity, ease short-term rates - analysts

 If liquidity surplus improves sharply because of this move, "the weighted average call rate could sustain below the repo rate for the next few weeks," said Raju Sharma, chief investment officer – debt at IDBI Mutual Fund.

-The overnight inter-bank rate has remained above the policy repo rate of 6.5%.
+The overnight inter-bank rate eased below the policy repo rate of 6.5% over the last couple of sessions.

 Short-term interest rates for government securities, bank bulk deposits and corporate borrowings will also likely ease.